Cwait00/Cwait00/README.md

 - 👋 Hi, I’m @Cwait00
-- 👀 I’m interested in ...Cooking
+- 👀 I’m interested in ...Technology
-- 🌱 I’m currently learning ...Software Engineer
+- 🌱 I’m a software engineer and currently learning ...Data science
 - 💞️ I’m looking to collaborate on ...Tech companies
 - 📫 How to reach me ...cwaitanobongoza@gamil.com